ExpressenAB/exp-containership/Deploying.md

 ####5 Further reading

-Technoligies used behind the scenes:
+Technologies used behind the scenes:

 * Salt - First endpoint in deployment chain, used mostly for authentication
 * Helios - All deployments are helios jobs.